afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

     fibers may be highly nonstandard, I suggest using a control subject for checking about gradient flips).

 #.
-The solution: flip back against the system! ``1dDW_Grad_o_Mat``
+The solution: flip back against the system! ``1dDW_Grad_o_Mat++``
-    contains switches to flip each component (even if one is using matrix formats instead of gradients, these apply): ``-flip_x``, ``-flip_y``, and ``-flip_z``.
-These can be applied individually (mathematically in DTI/HARDI models, flipping any two grads simultaneously is equivalent to flipping the third, due to the sign change symmetry noted at the beginning of this section).
+    contains switches to flip each component (even if one is using matrix formats instead of gradients, these apply): ``-flip_x``, ``-flip_y``, and ``-flip_z`` (default is just "no flip", but there actually is an explicit option for this, ``-no_flip``, which might seem useless but actually makes scripting easier).
+These can be applied individually (as noted in Preface III above, mathematically in DTI/HARDI models, flipping any two grads simultaneously is equivalent to flipping the third).
 At least this means that only a few combinations need to be tested.

 #.
 This then begs the questions, how do you know: